mmabry/Brassicales_RepetitiveElements/README.md

 ## Brassicales_RepetitiveElements
 Scripts used for Repetitive element content not correlated with whole-genome duplication or reflect phylogeny in the Brassicales (In prep)
+# 1. Phylogeny

-# 1. Filter adaptors from raw reads
+## A. Filter adaptors from raw reads
 ```bash
 #! /bin/bash